buptczq/WinCryptSSHAgent/doc/wsl_tutorial.md

 # Yubikey on WSL

 This tutorial will guide you to confgure YubiKey so it can be used with SSH under WSL.
-We will use YubiKey as PIV Compatible Smart Card.
-Note that YubiKey has also other modes that can be used for secure SHH access like GPG that are not covered in this tutorial.
+We will use YubiKey as a PIV Compatible Smart Card.
+Note that YubiKey also has other modes that can be used for secure SHH access like GPG that are not covered in this tutorial.

 ## Prerequisites